With 'options to renew' and 'three by three leases', it sometimes seems like commercial landlords have to speak a whole other language.

-So what exactly is involved when it comes to reviewing a commercial tenancy and how can landlords ensure they protect themselves and their asset whilst keeping their tenant happy?
+So what exactly is involved when it comes to reviewing a commercial tenancy and how can landlords ensure they protect themselves and their assets whilst keeping their tenants happy?

 The regional director of asset services for CB Richard Ellis, Sam Cuccurullo, says commercial lease re-negotiations have a longer lead time than in the residential world.